russc/team-alignment/README.md

 **Our community is a safe and friendly environment, where we support and treat each other with respect**.

 We invite you to actively participate discussions and contributions.
-[Slack](https://shsdxui.slack.com) is the best place to start an informal conversation about a new idea.
+Our DX Slack dev channel is the best place to start an informal conversation about a new idea.
 The discussion can migrate over to github when the originator(s) is/are ready to make the contribution.

 ### Contributing Process Overview
 To contribute changes or new ideas on standards or tools, it's best to start a discussion in an issue first, ideally with a proposal.
 This allows everyone to participate and ensures that no potential implementation work is in vain.
 To request a new standard or tool, you can follow these steps: